jump-dev/MathOptInterface.jl/docs/src/submodules/Utilities/overview.md

 # The Utilities submodule

-The Utilities submodule provides a variety of functionality for managing `MOI.ModelLike` objects.
+The Utilities submodule provides a variety of functions and datastructures for managing `MOI.ModelLike` objects.

 ## Utilities.Model